 - Ginger is a classic cold and flu herb.
 It’s great for the chills or if you’ve been out in the cold for too long and need to warm up.
 You might not want to use it if you have a fever, since it’s already warming.
 It can also help expel mucous from the body, especially if you have a lot of phlegm.
 Ginger can be made as a tea fresh or dried, or used as a powder.

 - Making your own chai is simple and medicinal.
 Use approximately 1 teaspoon of various chai herbs like cinnamon, clove, cardamom, black pepper, star anise per one cup of water and simmer for at least 20 minutes.
 The chai herbs stimulate circulation and make your body inhospitable to germs.
-Add almond or coconut milk along with sweetener of choice to make it even more tasty.
+Add almond or coconut milk along with sweetener of choice if desired.

 - Sauté onions with lots of curry powder and serve as a side dish or over rice for a super medicinal meal.
 This is also great when you are sick.